 SoundExchange expends significant resources to reduce the amount of allocated but undistributed royalties.
 Under the applicable regulations, SoundExchange retains all such undistributed royalties for not less than three years from the date of the initial distribution of the royalties, and thereafter may release those funds for the benefit of all other copyright owners, featured artists and nonfeatured performers entitled to royalties.
-During 2013, we released unclaimed funds for distribution years prior to 2009.
+During 2014, we released unclaimed funds for distribution years 2009 and 2010.